habitism/hanzipro/google/eula.md

 title: HanziPro
 ---

-These Terms of Use constitute a legal agreement between you and the developer regarding your use of this application (HanziPro).
+These Terms of Use constitute a legal agreement between you and the developer regarding your use of this application (LangMind).

 ### 1. Grant of License